1. What is “ARW?”

 7. Where can I stay in Gainesville?

-Each year, our Office negotiates discounted rates at the following three hotels.
+Each year, our Office negotiates discounted rates at the following hotels.
 These rates are available for booking from January 1 through March 31.
 Mention Brenau Alumnae.

 400 E.E.
 Butler Parkway